 Delivering to that question isn’t that easy.
 According to HfS Research, only 13% of organisations in a survey had scaled-up and industrialised RPA effectively, with 27% still moving to production and 34% still piloting.

 What is the secret of these 13%?
 What did they do differently compared to their peers?
 We’ve touched briefly on the RPA success factors before.
-In this article, Daniel Oostdam and Mathieu Jonker, two seasoned RPA leaders responsible for eliminating over 200.000 hours/year of mundane repetitive work with their teams, explain how to move RPA beyond implementing the first few use cases.
-After reading this article, you’ll have a more in-depth understanding of the building blocks to address when delivering automation at a large scale, and of who to involve in these enterprise-wide efforts.
+In this article, Daniel Oostdam and Mathieu Jonker, two seasoned RPA leaders responsible for eliminating over 200,000 hours/year of mundane repetitive work with their teams, explain how to move RPA beyond implementing the first few use cases.
+After reading this article, you will have a more in-depth understanding of the building blocks to address when delivering automation at a large scale, and of who to involve in these enterprise-wide efforts.

-Building an RPA center of excellence
+Building an RPA Centre of Excellence